Importance of the 5 Domains of Language

 Spanish: “Tengo un perro (noun) negro (adjective).”

 The rules relating to the meaning of language; the actual meaning behind each word within a sentence within a message.
 You can also look at semantics like a person’s vocabulary (or lexicon) that they may use.
 Vocabulary development is important and expands as an individual develops their language system.
-Some important vocabulary knowledge includes concepts such as: synonyms, antonyms, and figurative language (e.g., metaphors and idioms).
+Early vocabulary knowledge typically relates to nouns, verbs, and adjectives.
+Some important more advanced vocabulary knowledge includes concepts such as synonyms, antonyms, and figurative language (e.g., metaphors and idioms).
 Figurative language, for example, can also drastically change depending on the language being spoken.
 When translated into another language, idioms (e.g., couch potato), are typically not transferable and only applicable to the language in which they were developed.

 The rules of language that occur within social situations.
-In our blog, when we reference pragmatic language, we are referring to social skills.
-There are numerous social skills that we take into consideration when we interact with others, such as eye contact and body awareness.
-Function is also an important aspect to consider when it comes to pragmatic language, as compared to structure.
-Because when we think of pragmatics, we think of how we are actually using language in context.
+There are numerous pragmatic language skills that we take into consideration when we interact with others, such as asking for clarification and understanding different perspectives.
+The function of language is also an important aspect to consider when it comes to pragmatic language, as compared to the structure of it.
+Because when we think of pragmatics, we think of how we are actually using language in context (e.g., the function of it).
 For example, some common language functions include protesting (e.g., “I don’t want that!”), commenting (e.g., “Cool shirt!”), and labeling (e.g., “That’s a dog.”).
-Pragmatic customs in the American English language may fall drastically different from pragmatic customs found in other cultures and/or countries.

 Roseberry-McKibbin, C., & Hegde, M. N. 1.
 (2006).
 An advanced review of speech-language pathology: Preparation for PRAXIS and comprehensive examination (2nd ed.).
 Austin, Tex.: PRO-ED.